digital-asset/daml/ledger/daml-on-sql/README.rst

 Trust assumptions
 =================

-In *DAML on PostgreSQL*, all data is kept centrally by the operator of the deployment.
+In *DAML for PostgreSQL*, all data is kept centrally by the operator of the deployment.
 Thus, it is their responsibility to ensure that the data is treated with the appropriate care so to respect confidentiality and the applicable regulations.

-The ledger operator is advised to use the tools available to them to not divulge private user data, including those documented by PostgreSQL, to protect data at rest and using a secure communication channel between the *DAML on PostgreSQL* server and the PostgreSQL server.
+The ledger operator is advised to use the tools available to them to not divulge private user data, including those documented by PostgreSQL, to protect data at rest and using a secure communication channel between the *DAML for PostgreSQL* server and the PostgreSQL server.

 Ledger API over TLS